psjcodes/psjcodes.github.io/content/Research/Notes/grok-fourier-pr.md

 modified: 2026-06-23
 ---

-This note is a subthread of [[thread-basis-bottleneck|the basis-is-the-bottleneck thread]].
+This note is a subthread of [[thread-basis-bottleneck|the basis-is-the-bottleneck]] thread.
 While the network is learning to grok modular addition, the embedding's Fourier **participation ratio** collapses by about 6.6x, and it does so *before* the test-loss jump.

 ## Setup